FBI Raids Donald Trump’s Florida Resort - NewsBreak

 However, the Department of Justice recently acknowledged it had launched an investigation into Trump’s actions leading up to Jan.
 6.

-“My beautiful home, Mar-A-Lago in Palm Beach, Florida, is currently under siege, raided, and occupied by a large group of FBI agents,” Trump said Monday in a statement first sent to CNN.
-“After working and cooperating with the relevant government agencies, this unannounced raid at my home was not necessary or appropriate.”
+“My beautiful home, Mar-A-Lago in Palm Beach, Florida, is currently under siege, raided, and occupied by a large group of FBI agents,” Trump said in a statement first sent to CNN.

-In a statement released through the Save America PAC, Trump’s displeasure was palpable.

 Multiple outlets, citing several individuals familiar with the investigation, noted that prosecutors had asked witnesses before a grand jury about conversations with Trump.

-“Some of the questions focused on substituting Trump allies for electors in states President Joe Biden won and on a pressure campaign on then-Vice President Mike Pence to overturn the election,” The Washington Post reported earlier this month.
+“Some of the questions focused on substituting Trump allies for electors in states President Joe Biden won and on a pressure campaign on then-Vice President Mike Pence to overturn the election, the newspaper reported,” The Washington Post reported earlier this month.

 The Post reported that the Justice Department obtained aides’ telephone records, including former Trump chief of staff Mark Meadows.